orangejulius/blog/source/_drafts/nginx-on-http-part2.markdown

 ciphersuites supported by both the browser and server.

 ### Disable null and low security ciphersuites
-Strangely, it's possible for SSL/TLS to actually use no encryption if configured improperly.
-Fortunately it is easy to disable this ability, as well as force OpenSSL to disable any cipher suites of known low security, which is a reasonable starting point.
+Strangely, it's possible for SSL/TLS to use no encryption if configured improperly.
+Fortunately it is easy to disable this.
+OpenSSL also has its own internal list of ciphersuites with known low security, and disabling those is a good starting point.

 ### Disable insecure algorithms
 Some algorithms have known or suspected vulnerabilities, and we can disable or